Alluseri/SeriStyle/README.md

 5. Enjoy!
 -->

+## My YouTube page is frozen and it only happens with your extension!
+Try to disable RYD.
+Unironically.
+Lmfao.
+Who's even surprised at this point?

 ## FAQ <!-- Nobody ever asked one.
 Oh well. -->
 #### Does it support white theme?
 No. Most transformers will have their colors broken under white theme.